 Board of Trustees

-Bill is a recognized leader in financial counseling for high net worth clients including investment management, estate planning and charitable tax planning.
+Bill James is a recognized leader in financial counseling for high net worth clients including investment management, estate planning and charitable tax planning.
 His driving vision is to see Esalen thrive for future generations, update its buildings, and become self-sustaining, while preserving its special culture.

-Mary Ellen Klee has been involved with Esalen Institute since 1965 and has served as a trustee since the mid-80's.
-Her particular interests have been with the Citizen Diplomacy work of Esalen's Center for Theory and Research as done through Esalen's former Soviet-American Exchange Program and the current Center for Theory & Research.
+Mary Ellen Klee has been involved with Esalen Institute since 1965 and has served as a trustee since the mid-80s.
+Her particular interests have been with the Citizen Diplomacy work of Esalen's Center for Theory and Research as done through Esalen's former Soviet-American Exchange Program, now the Russian American Partnership, and the International Abrahamic Network.

 Gordon Wheeler is president of Esalen.
-He is a licensed clinical psychologist, with a long experience of practice, teaching, and organizational consultation to nonprofits, with a concentration on mission development and strategic planning.
+He is a licensed clinical psychologist with extensive experience in his field along with a history of teaching and consulting with nonprofits on such topics as mission development and strategic planning.